-This is the secret of the Keyfactor Identity Provider client used to authenticate the session with Keyfactor Command you created as per Create Service Accounts for the Universal Orchestrator on page 11.
+This is the secret of the identity provider client used to authenticate the session with Keyfactor Command (see Create Service Accounts for the Universal Orchestrator on page 11).

 For token authentication password change operations, this parameter is required.

 This parameter cannot be used in conjunction with the WebCredential or ClientAuthPassword parameter.